sabd-project/sabd-cli-python/README.md

 The application will fire up your web browser when in html mode so make sure you have a proper (*chrome*) one.

 ## Basic Usage
-  `sabd-cli.py -f hjkk` to find "har jio kirpa karo" using first letter search
+  `sabd-cli.py -f/q hjkk` to find "har jio kirpa karo" using first letter search

   `sabd-cli.py -s 2289` to bring all lines of "har jio kirpa karo" back